larsaars/instagram_social_network_visualizer/README.md

 ## !WARNING!

 The Instagram bot detection is pretty good.
 Use this on your own risk.
-Your account can get suspended, but it is rather easy to object as well.
+Your account can get suspended, but it is rather easy to raise an objection as well.

 ## How does it work?